The PhD degree requires 90 credit hours of graduate study with 60 credit hours beyond the master's degree.

 The comprehensive examination, taken during the first year of study, is a requirement for continuation in the PhD program.

-All doctoral students must pass a PhD qualifying examination and submit a written PhD thesis proposal in their third years of full-time graduate study.
+All doctoral students must pass a PhD qualifying examination and submit a written PhD thesis proposal in their third to fourth year of full-time graduate study.
 Each student who passes the PhD qualifying examination is assisted in matters pertaining to his or her thesis research by a faculty thesis advisory committee.
 The student's research advisor serves as chair.
 The committee meets with the student at least once each year.

 The Department's graduate research is partitioned roughly into a few categories, many of which overlap depending on the type of research that the student undertakes.
 As examples, signal and image processing projects are important in biomedical ultrasound and implemented in VLSI technology, and opto-electronics and solid-state electronics often overlap.

 High-frequency sound (ultrasound) is used in many areas of medicine to obtain images of soft organs of the body.
 High-intensity ultrasound is used to destroy kidney and gallstones without surgery (lithotripsy).
 Basic scientific investigations focus on the interactions of ultrasonic energy with biological materials ranging from heart and liver tissues, to bones and kidney and gallstones.
 Studies are also underway to demonstrate applications of ultrasonic contrast-producing agents similar to radiological contrast and tracer techniques.
 The results from these efforts are used to improve or extend clinical applications of ultrasonic techniques, both in diagnosing diseases of the heart and liver, and in therapeutic users such as lithotripsy.
 This work is also used to set standards for exposure of patients during examination and to improve the application of high-intensity sound for therapy.